 Lake Tana & Bahir Dar

 Lake Tana is Ethiopia’s largest lake and the source of the Blue Nile.
 It offers excellent birding, island monasteries and scenic attractions such as the Blue Nile Falls.
-So it makes for a wonderful relaxing stop on any visit to northern Ethiopia.
+So it’s a wonderful relaxing stop on any visit to northern Ethiopia.
 The lake’s backdrop is the craggy mountains of the Abyssinian Highlands.

 The Blue Nile Falls are best visited during, or just after, the rainy season.
-Then they are at their most impressive and reliable, but the charming circular walk to the Falls is enjoyable at any time of year.
+Then they are at their most impressive and reliable.
+But the charming circular walk to the Falls is enjoyable at any